What is Urban Homesteading

 Robin’s Real-Life Example: Our back patio door’s sliding wheels were so in need of repair that you actually had to pick the thing up to get it to open (and it’s about 11 feet tall so heavy as all get out).
 We considered having it repaired by someone else, even asked around for recommendations.
 Alan talked to a handyman who lives in our neighborhood and he said we should just do it ourselves.

 So we did!
 With a little info from the internet, a little elbow grease, and some heavy lifting (the door is even heavier off the track), we cleaned the track and replaced the old wheels.
-We fixed it!
 We saved about $200 by doing so and now we have bragging rights.
+To se how We fixed it, check out my Sliding Glass Door Repair article.

 Meals Grown by You